Letting Go Of ‘That Guy’ – How To Get Over Your Crush

 When you’re together it is amazing, but you’re sure he’s seeing other women.

 It feels like one annoying, nasty snag in the great connection you share.
 You feel compelled to give him more time, because you see so much potential in him, and the other guys you’re meeting don’t compare.
+You have even told your friends and family about him.
+Even started to develop feelings.

 Why you need to get over your crush 1 – staying with him won’t get you what you want.